Landlords who can’t get a landlord mortgage

-Landlords would have to be living on Mars not to have realised that credit conditions have tightened considerably in recent months as a result of the ‘credit crunch’.
+Landlords would have to be living on Mars not to have realised that landlord mortgage conditions have tightened considerably in recent months as a result of Covid.

-This has made finding a buy-to-let mortgage more difficult than ever for some landlords.
+This has made getting a landlord mortgage more difficult than ever for some landlords.

 Where do professional landlords go for their buy-to-let insurance?

 I’ve outlined below where landlords might struggle to get a landlord mortgage to finance their buy-to-let investments:

 Unusual buy-to-let investment property

 Those landlords seek out non-standard buy-to-let investment properties such as, ex local authority, flying freehold properties, prefabricated construction properties, freehold flats, new flats, high rise flats, flats above shops, HMO, uninhabitable properties, or development properties.
 Whilst they can often be very good buy-to-let investments they can also be more difficult to find lenders that will provide a buy-to-let mortgage for these types of residential investments.

 Many landlords who can’t get a landlord mortgage don’t fall into standard income categories.
 For example an individual that works a 9-5, earns £50k in a rock steady job having worked for the same employer for 25 years.

 A landlord may have just started a job or be self employed or have a limited employment history.
 In this case a landlord will find it more difficult to secure buy-to-let finance as lenders have tightened their lending criteria in recent months.

 The other situation where landlords can’t get a landlord mortgage is where a landlord is proposing to borrow large amounts or where they seek to fund investments which are on stretched borrowing multiples.
 For instance, the former could be because their residential investment portfolio is very large say over £5 million, or a landlord has a large portfolio of buy-to-let properties for example over ten investment properties.